BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 * Local teams in 100 districts
 * 300,000 supporters
 * 32 candidates.
-* National teams each have 5 potential leaders each so volunteers can jump in and out without the whole organization relying too much on any single individual.
+* National teams have 5 potential leaders each so volunteers can jump in and out without the whole organization relying too much on any single individual.
 * Identify which candidates we are not going to challenge

 ## December 2016